cbphoto720/IOD_activeRFID/README.md

 # IOD_activeRFID
 A GUI to help the user track active RFID tags.
-In addition to
+The program will read serial inputs from an iG8a GPS and an ELA SCIEL-READER-LITE for the 433mhz Yagi antenna.
+This serial information is parsed and then displayed to the user through a GPS map as well as a variety of signal strength indicators.

 Active cobble RFID tag GUI for detection, mapping, and data-logging.